Best Inexpensive Water Filters—Pitcher, Under-Sink, Countertop

 You need to stay hydrated, that’s for sure, but is the tap water in your home safe?
 It is considered generally safe if it comes from a public water system in the United States, such as one run and maintained by a municipality.

-Based on lots of research, testing, and tasting here are my picks for the Best Inexpensive™ filtering pitcher, under-sink reverse osmosis, and countertop filtering system.
+Based on lots of research, testing, and tasting here are my picks for the Best Inexpensive filtering pitcher, under-sink reverse osmosis, and countertop filtering system.

 If you’re serious about home water filtration, it won’t be long before you ditch the pitcher in favor of a reverse osmosis system, which is what we have in our home.
-This is a fairly simple installation that goes in the cabinet under the sink, but something that can get pricey if you simply call a water service or plumbing company and accept whatever product they’re selling that day.
+This is a fairly simple installation that goes in the cabinet under the sink, but it can get pricey if you call a water service or plumbing company and accept whatever product they’re selling that day.

-How does that number compare with the price of say a Brita Filter Pitcher (consider both the purchase price and the cost of replacement filters)?
+How does that number compare with the price of say a ZeroWater Filter Pitcher (consider both the purchase price and the cost of replacement filters)?
 How long would it take to recoup the cost of a better system, when you consider that you will stop buying bottled water?

-Or if the idea of having only 10 cups of water available compared to a constant supply (under-sink reverse osmosis) or a super big amount sitting there in a big shiny countertop container, crunch those numbers, too.
+Or if the idea of having only 10 cups of water available compared to a constant supply (under-sink reverse osmosis) or a super big amount sitting in a big shiny countertop container, crunch those numbers, too.

 You may be pleasantly surprised by the results.

 Everyday Cheapskate participates in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn from qualifying purchases, at no cost to you.

 We have PFOS/PFAS in our water system.
 Is there a Countertop filter for that?

 The Berkey Water Filter in the post will do that very efficienctly.